tari-project/tari/RFC/src/RFC-0312_DANHighLevelSpecification.md

 ## Goals

-This document describes the high level specification for how digital assets are created, managed, secured, and wound- down on the Tari digital asset network (DAN).
+This document describes the high-level, or informal specification for how digital assets are created, managed, secured, and wound- down on the Tari digital asset network (DAN).

 The document covers, among other things: